 HUD Grant Assistance/Programs

-The U.S. Department of Housing and Urban Development (HUD) offers many different programs from housing counseling to specific mortgage programs.
-Many of these home buying programs are offered by state.
+The U.S. Department of Housing and Urban Development (HUD) offers many different programs for first-time home buyers.
+These include services from housing counseling to specific mortgage programs.
+Many of these home buying programs vary depending on which state you live in.

 Individual states may have their own credits available for first-time home buyers, but down payment assistance is far more common.
 Whether you live in California, New York or somewhere in between, a good place to start your search is HUD’s local home buying page.